ralvares/openshift-gitops-hacking/README.md

 After installing the OpenShift GitOps operator, an instance of Argo CD is installed in the openshift-gitops namespace which has sufficient privileges for managing cluster configurations, the reason you can exploit it to get some extra privileges..

-PS: CODE-REVIEW is super-important, dont overlook anything, TIP: even a simple annotation.
+PS: CODE-REVIEW is super-important, dont overlook anything, TIP: even a simple annotation or LABEL :).

 ## Install OpenShift GitOps